hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 In terms of space you will need a workshop space with internet access to program the modules and create the HTML pages.

 And for the scavenger hunt, it's most fun if you have a large space to play in.
 The wifi modules have a range of 20-25 meters.
-The location for our workshop was at an old warehouse in Amsterdam North, called NDSM Kunststad where our studio is.
+The location for our first workshop was at an old warehouse in Amsterdam North, called NDSM Kunststad where our studio is (see pictures below).

-Since it is all wireless (and solar powered), you could also play this outside!
+But since it is all wireless (and solar powered), you could also play this outside!
 Just take a look at the weather forecast and maybe consider making waterproof cover of sorts.

 <img src="./images/kunststad1.jpg" alt="NDSM warehouse entrance" width="600"/>